alsugiharto/github_events_stream/README.md

 - `overview.png`: The image file of a bar chart of the number of events of each event recorded in the events.csv in the last 1 day.

-- `requirements.txt`: List all the dependencies
+- `environtment.yml`: List all the environtment dependencies